alma4rebi/swift-programming-language/book/Properties.md

 You have the option to define either or both of these observers on a property:

--   `willSet`{.code-voice} is called just before the value is stored.
+-   `willSet` is called just before the value is stored.

--   `didSet`{.code-voice} is called immediately after the new value is stored.
+-   `didSet` is called immediately after the new value is stored.

-If you implement a `willSet`{.code-voice} observer, it is passed the new property value as a constant parameter.
-You can specify a name for this parameter as part of your `willSet`{.code-voice} implementation.
-If you don’t write the parameter name and parentheses within your implementation, the parameter is made available with a default parameter name of `newValue`{.code-voice}.
+If you implement a `willSet` observer, it is passed the new property value as a constant parameter.
+You can specify a name for this parameter as part of your `willSet` implementation.
+If you don’t write the parameter name and parentheses within your implementation, the parameter is made available with a default parameter name of `newValue`.

-Similarly, if you implement a `didSet`{.code-voice} observer, it will be passed a constant parameter containing the old property value.
-You can name the parameter or use the default parameter name of `oldValue`{.code-voice}.
+Similarly, if you implement a `didSet` observer, it will be passed a constant parameter containing the old property value.
+You can name the parameter or use the default parameter name of `oldValue`.

 Note

-The `willSet`{.code-voice} and `didSet`{.code-voice} observers of superclass properties are called when a property is set in a subclass initializer.
+The `willSet` and `didSet` observers of superclass properties are called when a property is set in a subclass initializer.

 For more information about initializer delegation, see [Initializer Delegation for Value Types](Initialization.md#TP40016643-CH18-ID215) and [Initializer Delegation for Class Types](Initialization.md#TP40016643-CH18-ID219).

-Here’s an example of `willSet`{.code-voice} and `didSet`{.code-voice} in action.
-The example below defines a new class called `StepCounter`{.code-voice}, which tracks the total number of steps that a person takes while walking.
+Here’s an example of `willSet` and `didSet` in action.
+The example below defines a new class called `StepCounter`, which tracks the total number of steps that a person takes while walking.
 This class might be used with input data from a pedometer or other step counter to keep track of a person’s exercise during their daily routine.